gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

   * 'pub_key_enc' takes value 1 ("COSE\_Key") from the 'Confirmation Key' column of the "CWT Confirmation Method" Registry {{CWT.Confirmation.Methods}}, so indicating that public keys in the OSCORE group are encoded as COSE Keys {{I-D.ietf-cose-rfc8152bis-struct}}.
 Future specifications may define additional values for this parameter.

-  This format is consistent with every counter signature algorithm currently considered in {{I-D.ietf-cose-rfc8152bis-algs}}, i.e. with algorithms that have only the COSE key type as their COSE capability.
+  This format is consistent with every signature algorithm currently considered in {{I-D.ietf-cose-rfc8152bis-algs}}, i.e. with algorithms that have only the COSE key type as their COSE capability.
 Appendix B of {{I-D.ietf-ace-key-groupcomm}} describes how the format of each 'sign_info_entry' can be generalized for possible future registered algorithms having a different set of COSE capabilities.

 * If 'ecdh_info' is included in the request, the Group Manager MAY include in the response the 'ecdh_info' parameter defined in {{ecdh-info}}, with the same encoding.
 Note that the field 'id' takes as value the group name, or array of group names, for which the corresponding 'ecdh_info_entry' applies to.